LeviGuerra/Machine-Learning-Portfolio/README.md

 **Author: [Levi Guerra](#About-me)**

 Compilation of my **public Machine Learning projects**.
 They come in the shape of *Jupyter Notebooks* (Python code with text and images).
-This portfolio contains small projects for different types of ML-algorithms (Supervised, Unsupervised and Deep Learning), and a final section with larger and more ambitious personal projects.
+This portfolio contains projects for different types of ML-algorithms (Supervised, Unsupervised and Deep Learning) and a final section with larger and more ambitious personal projects.

 Most of the projects include a thorough **Exploratory Data Analysis** (libraries for visualization: *matplotlib*, *mpl_toolkits*, *seaborn*).
 Although this repository does not have educational purposes, due to its organization and how clear the code and the explanations are, it could have didactical value.